Animal echolocation: Whale evolution

-The evolution of two cranial structures has been hypothesized to be linked to echolocation.
-Cranial telescoping developed first in xenorophids, evolving further in stem odontocetes, until the crown odontocetes show full cranial telescoping, with an overlap between the frontal and maxilla bones and a displacement of the external nares posteriorly.
-Movement of the external nares may have allowed for a larger nasal apparatus and melon for echolocation.
+The evolution of two cranial structures may be linked to echolocation.
+Cranial telescoping (overlap between frontal and maxillary bones, and rearwards displacement of the nostrils) developed first in xenorophids.
+It evolved further in stem odontocetes, arriving at full cranial telescoping in the crown odontocetes.
+Movement of the nostrils may have allowed for a larger nasal apparatus and melon for echolocation.
 This change occurred after the divergence of the neocetes from the basilosaurids.
 The first shift towards cranial asymmetry occurred in the Early Oligocene, prior to the xenorophids.
 A xenorophid fossil (Cotylocara macei) has cranial asymmetry, and shows other indicators of echolocation.
-However, basal xenorophids lack cranial asymmetry, indicating that cranial asymmetry likely evolved twice.
+However, basal xenorophids lack cranial asymmetry, indicating that this likely evolved twice.
 Extant odontocetes have asymmetric nasofacial regions; generally, the median plane is shifted to the left and structures on the right are larger.
-Both cranial telescoping and asymmetry are hypothesized to be associated with the sound production necessary for echolocation.
+Both cranial telescoping and asymmetry likely relate to sound production for echolocation.

 Mechanism

-Thirteen species of extant odontocete evolved narrow-band high-frequency (NBHF) echolocation in four separate, convergent events.
+Thirteen species of extant odontocetes convergently evolved narrow-band high-frequency (NBHF) echolocation in four separate events.
 These species include the families Kogiidae (pygmy sperm whales) and Phocoenidae (porpoises), as well as some species of the genus Lagenorhynchus, all of Cephalorhynchus, and the La Plata dolphin.
 NBHF is thought to have evolved as a means of predator evasion; NBHF-producing species are small relative to other odontocetes, making them viable prey to large species such as the orca.
-However, because three of the groups developed NBHF prior to the emergence of the orca, predation by other, ancient, raptorial odontocetes must have been the driving force for the development of NBHF, not predation by the orca.
-Orcas, and, presumably, ancient, raptorial odontocetes such as Acrophyseter, are unable to hear frequencies above 100 kHz.
+However, because three of the groups developed NBHF prior to the emergence of the orca, predation by other ancient raptorial odontocetes must have been the driving force for the development of NBHF, not predation by the orca.
+Orcas, and, presumably ancient raptorial odontocetes such as Acrophyseter, are unable to hear frequencies above 100 kHz.

 Another reason for variation in echolocation is habitat.
-For all sonar systems the limiting factor deciding whether a returning echo is detected is the echo-to-noise ratio (ENR).
+For all sonar systems, the limiting factor deciding whether a returning echo is detected is the echo-to-noise ratio (ENR).
 The ENR is given by the emitted source level (SL) plus the target strength, minus the two-way transmission loss (absorption and spreading) and the received noise.
 Animals will adapt either to maximize range under noise-limited conditions (increase source level) or to reduce noise clutter in a shallow and/or littered habitat (decrease source level).
 In cluttered habitats, such as coastal areas, prey ranges are smaller, and species such as Commerson's dolphin (Cephalorhynchus commersonii) have lowered source levels to better suit their environment.